ibilalkayy/100-Days-Of-DevOps/Days/day9.md

-In the ninth day, I have learned the following things about Networking.
+On the ninth day, I learned the following things about Networking.

 - 🌐 [Day No.9 of Learning Networking](../PDFs/Computer-Networking-6.pdf)

 ## **Explaining it in a video**

-You can find the video of it here.
+Here you can get the explanation in a video.
 [9/100 Days DevOps Challenge]()